i spend every week doing something that has absolutely nothing to do with putting out good content for my blog.

 every minute spent debugging a failing bundler, resolving webpack version conflicts, or chasing down deprecation warnings is a minute not spent writing or thinking. the tooling becomes the product.

-that is why i ended up throwing out the entire node asset pipeline for this portfolio and rewriting it to compile using middleman (ruby).
+that is why i ended up throwing out the entire node asset pipeline for this portfolio and rewriting it to compile using hugo (go).

 i’d rather spend my energy writing articles than maintaining my local development environment.

-sometimes, choosing the simpler, older tool isn’t going backward. it’s just protecting your focus.
+sometimes, choosing a single compiled binary isn’t going backward. it’s just protecting your focus.

 so AALA VIDRA BALLEILAKKA